 - Fill a small saucepan with about 2 inches of salted water.

-- In the meantime salt the diced eggplant and let it sit in a colander over a bowl for about 30 minutes.
-Then rinse and squeeze out the water.
+- In the meantime, salt the diced eggplant and let it sit in a colander over a bowl for about 30 minutes.
+Then rinse and squeeze out the water – this removes some of the bitter flavors in the eggplant.
+If you don’t have time to do this step, you can skip it (don’t tell Nonna!)

 - Warm the olive oil in a large skillet or saucepan.
 Fry the eggplant in the olive oil until golden.